raspberrypi/style-guide/style-guide.md

 *   SSH
 *   standalone
 *   startup (noun, adjective), start up (verb)
-*   style sheet – lower case even when referring to CSS.
+*   style sheet – lower case even when referring to CSS (which you probably aren't referring to, but you know.
+Just in case).
 See CSS.
 *   sub- – close up this prefix with the root word unless the root word starts with a capital letter, in which case hyphenate. *Subdomain, sub-Victorian.*
 *   substring
 *   sync, synched, synching